ddnexus/pagy/docs/api/backend.md

 This module provides a _generic_ pagination method (`pagy`) that works out of the box with any ORM collection (e.g. `ActiveRecord`, `Sequel`, `Mongoid`, ... collections), plus two sub-methods that you may want to override in order to customize it for any type of collection (e.g. Array, elasticsearch results, etc.) _([source](https://github.com/ddnexus/pagy/blob/master/lib/pagy/backend.rb))_

-If you use also the `pagy-extras` gem, this module will get extended by a few _specific_ pagination methods, very convenient to use with _specific_ types of collections like Array, elasticsearch results, etc.
+You can extend this module with a few _specific_ pagination methods, very convenient to use with _specific_ types of collections like Array, elasticsearch results, etc. _(see the [extras](../extras.md) doc for more details)_

 __Notice__: Currently, the only available backend extra is the [array extra](../pagy-extras/array.md), but stay tuned, because there will be more in the near future.

-_(see the [pagy-extras](../pagy-extras.md) doc for more details)_

 ## Synopsys